programingjd/bit.node.servers.multidomain/README.md

   This endpoint returns a `200 OK` response when the update succeeds and a `500 Internal Server Error` when it doesn't.

+  ---

+  You can also trigger a certificate update from code by using the `updateCertificate` async function on the server instance.

+  It takes one parameter: `hostname`.

+  It returns `true` when the update succeeds and `false` when it doesn't.

 ## Running the server with Systemd